A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Hypotheses

-According to Goldstone theorem, if continuous symmetries are broken, system will possess a zero-mass Goldstone mode.
-The crystal lattice background breaks continuous translational and rotational symmetries in real-space, so it possesses phonon, which is glue of conventional superconductors.
+According to Goldstone theorem, if continuous symmetries are broken, system will possess a zero-mass collective exciting Goldstone mode.
+The crystal lattice background breaks continuous translational and rotational symmetries in real-space, so it possesses a zero-mass Goldstone mode: phonon, which is glue of conventional superconductors.
 If RVB state is another background of high-temperature superconducting state, whether does it also break continuous symmetries and possess a zero-mass Goldstone mode to provide glue for HDCO-HTSCs?

-One group, led by Davis \cite{1}, looked into the behavior of electrons of an underdoped cuprate in real- (r-) and in reciprocal space simultaneously by scanning tunneling microscopy; they found that the pseudogap excitations, locally at atomic scale, are r-space excitations that lack the delocalized characteristics.
-The fact that pseudogap excitations lack the delocalized characteristics reveals RVB state is a valence-bond solid of r-space, and same idea is holden by Han \textsl{et al.} \cite{20}.
+Kohsaka \textsl{et al.} \cite{1}, looked into the behavior of electrons of an underdoped cuprate in real and in reciprocal space simultaneously by scanning tunneling microscopy; they found that the pseudogap excitations, locally at atomic scale, are real space excitations that lack the delocalized characteristics.
+Pseudogap excitations come from pair-breaking of singlet pairs and are the high energy single particle excitations of RVB state.
+The fact that pseudogap excitations lack the delocalized characteristics reveals that singlet pairs localize at copper site of copper-oxide plane so that RVB state is a valence-bond solid \cite{15} of real space and rules out a possibility that the pseudogap state is a charge density wave state \cite{21}.

-If RVB state is a valence-bond solid of r-space, it will break continuous translational and rotational symmetries in r-space.
+If RVB state is a valence-bond solid of real space, same as crystal lattice, it will break continuous translational and rotational symmetries in real space.
 Breaking of continuous symmetries leads to the emergence of a zero-mass Goldstone mode according to Goldstone Theorem.
-We name the zero-mass Goldstone mode as ``rubion".
+We name the zero-mass collective exciting Goldstone mode as ``rubion".
 And since the rubion is massless, it can induce long-range interaction and serve as the glue of HDCO-HTSCs.

-The hypothesis of rubion can explain an experimental observation.
-One group, led by Taillefer \cite{21}, found a nonzero thermal conductivity for underdoped $YBa_{2}Cu_{3}O_{y}$ in the $T \rightarrow 0$ limit.
-It was attributed by Taillefer's group to a contribution of a new boson mode.
-If rubion is just the new boson mode, it can explain Taillefer's experimental observation.
+The rubion hypothesis can explain an experiment observation.
+Doiron-Leyraud \textsl{et al.} \cite{22}, found a nonzero thermal conductivity for underdoped $YBa_{2}Cu_{3}O_{y}$ in the $T \rightarrow 0$ limit.
+It was attributed by Doiron-Leyraud \textsl{et al.} to a contribution of a new boson mode.
+If rubion is just the new boson mode, it can explain Doiron-Leyraud \textsl{et al.}'s experiment observation.

-Through exchanging a rubion, two nonlocalized electrons are sticked into one Cooper pair; if this story is true, where do the two nonlocalized electrons come from?
+Through exchanging a rubion, two nonlocalized electrons are bonded into one Cooper pair.
+However, even if this bonding way is true, where do the nonlocalized electrons come from?